cncf/k8s-conformance/instructions.md

 ### Contents of the PR

-For simplicity you can submit the tarball or extract the relevant information from the tarball to compose your submission.
+Extract the relevant information from the tarball to compose your submission.

 If submitting test results for multiple versions, submit a PR for each product, ie. one PR for vX.Y results and a second PR for vX.Z